Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Introduction

 \subsection{Physical Background}

 The half-wave map equation \eqref{eq:halfwm} admits a conserved energy

 This gives the a priori condition that $u(t)\in \dot{H}^{\frac{1}{2}}(\R^n)$ which implies that the \textit{half-wave map} is energy-critical in dimension $n=1$.
 In the work of Lenzmann and Schikorra \cite{LenzmannEnno2018Oehm}, the authors give a full classification of the travelling solitary waves for the energy-critical problem with target $S^2$ for $n=1$.
-However, for more general global well-posedness of \eqref{eq:halfwm} in low dimensions $n\leq 3$, there has not been much progress recently.
-This is in part due to the lack of the Strichartz estimates used in the higher dimensional case for the null structure.
+However, there has not been much progress for more general global well-posedness of \eqref{eq:halfwm} in low dimensions $n\leq 3$.
+This is partly due to the lack of the Strichartz estimates used in the higher dimensional case for the null structure.
 We also point out that the conserved energy is closely related to the study of fractional harmonic maps by Da Lio and Rivi\`ere (see \cite{DaLioFrancesca2016HaM}, \cite{francesca2011three},\cite{da2011sub}).

 The one-dimensional energy-critical half-wave maps are of notable physics interest.
 It's intensively studied in the works of \cite{berntson2020multi}, \cite{zhou2015solitons}, \cite{gerard2018lax}, \cite{lenzmann2018short}, and \cite{enno2018energy}.
-The one-dimensional half-wave maps arise as a continuum limit of the discrete {\em Calogero-Moser (CM) spin system.} For the CM systems, we refer the reader to \cite{gibbons1984generalisation} and \cite{blom1999finding} in which the authors studying the theory of completely integrable systems.
+The one-dimensional half-wave maps arise as a continuum limit of the discrete {\em Calogero-Moser (CM) spin system.} For the CM systems, we refer the reader to \cite{gibbons1984generalisation} and \cite{blom1999finding} in which the authors study the theory of completely integrable systems.
 In addition, the classical CM spin systems can be obtained by taking a suitable semiclassical limit of the quantum spin chains related to the well-known {\em Haldane-Shastry (HS) spin chains}, see e.g.\cite{haldane1988exact} \cite{shastry1988exact}, which are exactly solvable quantum models.

-{\bf Acknowledgements:} The author greatly thanks to his supervisor Joachim Krieger for his guidance and fruitful discussion throughout the project.
+{\bf Acknowledgements:} The author greatly thanks his supervisor Joachim Krieger for his guidance and fruitful discussion throughout the project.
 He also thanks Tobias Schmid for his generous help with hyperbolic geometry.